Lebo-Madikane/low-level-programming/1-flow-control/README.md

 0 - A C program that checks wether a entered number is even or odd.

 1 - A C program that checks wether a character entered by user is a vowel or a consonent.

+2 - A C program to find the largest number amongst 3-numbers.